ShoshBeer/talking-circles/public/to-do.md

  - Word "huge" has related word "vast." must know why punctuation and strip if not a fluke
  - Spanish: some related words are not in smooth dict and don't have definitions
  - German words still include words with only definitions like "strong accusative", "singular participle"
- - Footer with license loads before rest of page
  - Hit and Miss stay highlighted on mobile
- - Refreshing github page from other routes (i.e. not instructions) gives 404 error
  - Target word popover definition stays when word times out and rolls new word automatically (no click to dismiss it)
 ---